Frequently asked questions

 The cost of a cybersecurity degree is higher than a certification, and it takes more time.
 Although the degree gives you a broad understanding that can be used in many industries, it does not have as many hands-on skills.

 The right certification demonstrates that you have a specific skill the employer wants.
-You must also meet a legal requirement (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
+Also, there is a legal requirement (see above).
+Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
 Only 10% said they had a bachelor’s and 5% said that they had a master’s.

 What is the Average Salary in Cybersecurity?